 As it is, much of the effort put into tweets, hashtags, and other digital ephemera are attempts to be heard when you really don’t have much to say.
 To state the obvious: The key to communication is having something to say.

-There are two ways in which published content creates impact:
+There are three ways in which published content creates value:

-- Through its lasting value as an archived resource.
+- Through its lasting value as an archived resource; and

 Compared to the pre-networked era, communications today have less impact upon publication, but more impact in online archives.